-Students enroll in this course with the full knowledge and understanding of the days and times when we will meet.
+Students enroll in this course with the full knowledge and understanding of the days and scheduled meeting times.
 Students are further expected to manage their time to attend classes on a regular basis.
 Classes include lectures, interactive discussions, exercises and activities, so your presence and participation is critical every step of the way.

 I also recognize that personal situations may arise where a student cannot attend class.
-As such, a student may miss three (3) classes for any reason - illness, personal matters, etc. - without a "penalty".
+As such, a student may miss up to five (5) classes for any reason - illness, personal matters, etc. - without a "penalty".
 Thereafter, each missed class will result in a step down in the students final grade (e.g., from a "B" to a "B-").
 There is no need to submit written excuses or receive permission for your absence.

-- Arriving late/leaving early: A student running late for class should join the class already in progress.
-Joining and remaining in class after the scheduled starting time will not be counted as an absence.
+- Arriving late/leaving early: Students running late for class are welcome to join the class in progress.
+Joining class after the scheduled starting time will not be counted as an absence.
 Conversely, a student leaving class early without providing me with advance notice will be considered absent. - Notification: Students are expected to notify me in advance, when possible, if they are going to be absent from class.
 Such a notice is professional courtesy and allows me to adjust any activities planned for the class.

-Finally, timely let me know if you have or will encounter any unusual or extenuating circumstances that may conflict with this policy.
+Timely let me know if you currently have or do encounter any unusual or extenuating circumstances that may conflict with this policy.